What Are the Different Types of Gallbladder Issues?

 - Biliary colic (gallbladder attack): Gallstones can temporarily block bile flow, causing sudden pain.

 - Common bile duct stones (choledocholithiasis): Patients with gallstones may develop stones in the common bile ducts (small tubes leading from the gallbladder to intestines).

 - Acute or chronic cholecystitis: Cholecystitis is inflammation of the gallbladder, typically caused by gallstones.

-If you are experiencing gallbladder pain, the Pancreatic and Biliary Disease Program at MedStar Georgetown University Hospital is here to help.
+If you are experiencing gallbladder pain, the Pancreas and Liver Diseases program is here to help.

 What are the symptoms of gallbladder disease?

-The most common symptom of gallbladder disease is pain in the upper abdomen, near the rib cage.
+The most common symptom is pain in the upper abdomen, near the rib cage.
 Pain may radiate to the back or under the shoulder blades, and worsen after a large or fatty meal.
 Depending on the type of gallbladder disease, it may pass quickly or last for days.